 I have a fairly wide range of things I enjoy, but I tend to lean more towards fantasy than sci-fi and I’m a real sucker for character driven epic fantasy.
 I also typically dig fantasy of manners, comedic fantasy and I dabble in grimdark, which for me can be hit or miss.
 I’m not a big fan of horror (I’m squeamish), new weird and dystopian but that doesn’t mean not ever – if you look at my reviews you’ll see novels in those subgenres that received high praise.
 I value character development and worldbuilding very highly, and I’m less enamored of books full of action/battle scenes than some reviewers.

 If your book contains a lot of graphic violence, rape, animal abuse, etc. I won’t mark you down for it (unless it feels particularly gratuitous) but I will warn readers who may wish to avoid it.
 Some folks don’t want to read that stuff for perfectly legitimate reasons and it’s only fair to give them a heads-up.

-I am happy to accept .mobi files, paperbacks and audiobooks for review.
+I am happy to accept .mobi files, physical books and audiobooks for review.
 I generally have one print book and one audiobook on the go at all times, so audiobook requests in particular help me get through my list much faster.
-And of course, I’m a book hoarder so paperbacks are especially welcome. 🙂
+And of course, I’m a book hoarder so physical copies are especially welcome. 🙂

 If you have questions or you would like to submit a request, I can be reached via the Contact Wol page, which contains an updated status as to whether or not I am currently accepting requests.